-- Global deforestation is increasing. - Between 2015 and 2017, forest-related emissions were 63% higher than the average for the previous 14 years. - Emissions increased from 3 billion to 4.9 billion metric tons per year. - Global population growth contributes to this increase because of growing demand for commodity crops such as beef, soy, and palm oil. - Between 2015 and 2017, annual CO2 emissions from deforestation averaged 4.8 gigatons. - This means that tropical tree cover loss is now causing more emissions each year than 85 million cars would over their entire lifetime!
+- Global deforestation is increasing. - Between 2015 and 2017, forest-related emissions were 63% higher than the average for the previous 14 years. - Emissions increased from 3 billion to 4.9 billion metric tons per year. - Global population growth contributes to this increase because of growing demand for commodity crops such as beef, soy, and palm oil.
+These processes involve clearing forests to create crop and rangeland. - Between 2015 and 2017, annual CO2 emissions from deforestation averaged 4.8 gigatons. - This means that tropical tree cover loss is now causing more emissions each year than 85 million cars would over their entire lifetime!

-CO2 Emissions from Tropical Tree Cover Loss
+CO2 Emissions From Tropical Tree Cover Loss